ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/index.md

 | 31.
 You will learn about Helm Charts, and some other advanced Kubernetes concepts. | 32.
 You will learn about EKS fargate profiles, Amazon VPC CNI and many other topics. |

-## What are the requirements or prerequisites for taking this course?
+## What Are the Requirements or Prerequisites for Taking This Course?

 - This course is designed to be a hands-on and practical experience.
 To fully participate and follow along, it is recommended to have an active AWS account but it is not mandatory.